nicktaras/alexa-arduino-light-control-ai/README.md

 # alexa-arduino-light-control-ai
 A small proof of concept project to connect the Arduino to Alexa audio commands.

-See this link for outcome of this project, aimed at providing some thing that you can build your own project upon. https://www.youtube.com/watch?v=M7Y7hVBxCtM&t=2s
+See this link for outcome of this project, which is aimed at helping you kickstart your own project. https://www.youtube.com/watch?v=M7Y7hVBxCtM&t=2s

 ## Project Technology